Faculty:

 Basic Scientists:

-The equine reproduction team also interacts closely with a broad assortment of highly acclaimed basic scientists within the Texas A&M College of Veterinary Medicine & Biomedical Sciences to develop new strategies and procedures for maximizing the reproductive performance of breeding stallions.
+The equine reproduction team also interacts closely with a broad assortment of highly acclaimed basic scientists within the Texas A&M School of Veterinary Medicine & Biomedical Sciences to develop new strategies and procedures for maximizing the reproductive performance of breeding stallions.
 These include:

 - Nancy Ing, DVM, PhD | Molecular Biologist